Tech-at-DU/We-Sell-Shoes/P05-Gallery-Showcase/content.md

 # Onward

-In the next session, we will add another subscribe panel with parallax.
+In the next section, we will add another subscribe panel with parallax.
 This should be pretty easy because we already have most of the CSS we will need for it.

+Click [here](../P06-Subscribe-Form-2/content.md) to move onto the next section.